PLEASE REFER TO RULES FOR BAG LIMITS ON EACH LAKE

 Said to be the 'Jewel In The Crown', Frongoch is reserved exclusively for occupants of the Association's caravans on Mondays, Tuesdays and Fridays.
 Other permit holders can only fish on Wednesdays, Saturdays and Sundays.
 The lake is stocked with Rainbow trout and has a good head of brown trout.
 There are four boats moored on Frongoch (for boat permit holders) or caravan occupiers.
 Roadside parking is available and makes this lake suitable for anglers seeking ease of access.
 Imitative patterns and lures seem to be equally effective.
 Fly fishing only.

 Rhosrhydd is a productive brown trout fishery which is trickle stocked through the season.
 Slightly off the beaten track, anglers MUST use the access and carpark provided which is 200 meters from the lake.
 Anglers seeking seriously big brown trout should try either Rhosrhyddd or Oerfa (see below).
 Morning and evening rises tend to be the most productive.
 The fish here are canny, but can be caught at anytime of day with the right fly!
-Three boats are available for boat permit holders, Fly fishing only.
+Two boats are available for boat permit holders, Fly fishing only.

 Glandwgan has a large head of 10-16oz brown trout with the occasional bigger fish.
 It is some 600meters from Rhosrhydd along a farm track.
 Anglers must leave their vehicles in the car park at Rhosrhydd.
 Noted for its dry fly fishing when the Coch-y- Bonddy are on the wing.
 Two boats are available for boat permit holders.
 Fly fishing, spinning and earthworm fishing are allowed on Glandwgan